How to Trademark a Logo in the USA?(2023)

 Emblem: An emblem combines messages, slogans, geographical locations, and other items, such as logos from universities and government departments.

-Brandmark: This unique symbol depicts brand identities such as Apple, Mcdonald’s golden M, and Starbucks Mermaid.
+Brandmark: This unique symbol depicts brand identities such as Apple, Mcdonald’s Golden M, and Starbucks Mermaid.

-Is a Logo eligible for both Trademark and Copyright registration?
+Is a logo eligible for both trademark and copyright registration?

 Copyright is mainly used to protect creative works, including computer programs, books, artwork, music, etc. It is mainly used for ‘tangible mediums’, meaning it is important for consumers to hear, see, or use the copyrighted product.
 On the other hand, a trademark can be used to register a symbol, word, or unique phrase capable of representing the brand and the company.

-How can an applicant Trademark a Logo in the USA?
+How can an applicant trademark a logo in the USA?

-An applicant can trademark a logo in the USA in common law and federal jurisdiction.
+Applicants can trademark a logo in the USA in common law and federal jurisdiction.

 To trademark a logo in the USA in common law jurisdiction, an applicant must use the logo for their goods or services and acquire the identity of their business.
 Whenever there is a dispute or infringement, they must prove that their logo is part of their business reputation.
 A logo held under common law is not subject to any rights.
 It covers a specific geographical area.
 Hence, an applicant cannot effectively protect their logo with this method.